 - The NACS Office distributes a copy of the qualifying exam guidelines and timeline to the students and Committee by the end of February. - Students must submit a tentative title for their written research proposal, approved by their advisor and committee, to the NACS office before the end of April - Students submit the written research proposal to their Committee by the end of August.
-They also submit a copy of the written research proposal (as a Word document) to the NACS Office. - The Committee evaluates the written research proposal and indicates the outcome by the end of September. - The Oral Presentation takes place by the end of November. - If the student fails the oral presentation, the repeat of the oral presentation must occur by the end of January. - If the Committee rejects the written research proposal, the student must rewrite and submit the proposal to the Committee by the end of November.
+They also submit a copy of the written research proposal (as a Word document) to the NACS Office.

+- The Committee evaluates the written proposal and indicates the outcome by the end of September.
+If the Committee rejects the written proposal, the student must rewrite and submit the proposal to the Committee by the end of November.
 The Committee evaluates the re-written proposal and indicates the outcome by the end of December.
 If the proposal is accepted, the oral presentation takes place by the end of January.
-If the student fails the oral presentation, the repeat of the oral presentation must occur by the end of February.
+If the student fails the oral presentation, the repeat of the oral presentation must occur by the end of February. - The Oral Presentation takes place by the end of November.
+If the committee rejects the oral presentation, the repeat of the oral presentation must occur by the end of January.